A framework for building better systems

 Most consultants measure efficiency (time, cost).
 I measure efficiency and outcomes (what changed for people).
 You get the full picture, not just the numbers.

 Every phase produces measurable outputs.
 Discovery gives you current state metrics.
-Architecture gives you improvement projections.
-Solution Design gives you success criteria.
 Pilot gives you before/after data.
-You're not trusting my gut.
-You're looking at evidence.
+You're not trusting my gut — you're looking at evidence.

-This isn't me telling you what to do.
 You know your business, your team, your constraints.
-I know systems architecture, impact measurement, how to build things that scale.
+I know systems architecture, impact measurement, and how to build things that scale.
 Together, we create something better than either of us could alone.

 Business consultants don't measure real human outcomes.
 Implementation firms don't diagnose properly first.
 Impact specialists don't fix the actual systems.
 I do all three: diagnose deeply, design properly, prove it worked.